School psychologists play a key role in supporting students, parents, teachers and school administrators in a wide range of areas.

 - meet the Department of Education’s pre-employment probity checks.

-As part of our eligibility requirements, school psychologists must be registered with the the Psychology Board of Australia.
+As part of our eligibility requirements, school psychologists must be registered with the Psychology Board of Australia.
 Registration with the Teacher Registration Board of Western Australia is not required to work as a school psychologist.

 Senior School Psychologist status recognises the professional skills and competencies of experienced practicing school psychologists at Phase 2 of our Competency Framework for School Psychologists.